Rizz0S/programming-univbasics-nds-nds-to-insight-raw-brackets-lab/README.md

 To accomplish this, we're going to continue following the strategy we described a few lessons ago:

-> 2. Use [] to verify your understanding from Step 1
+> 2. Use `[]` to verify your understanding from Step 1
 >   * Print values to verify your understanding
 >   * Leave code comments and documentation for yourself

+What's so special about the `[]` method?
+By using `[]` to dig into `Array`s or `Hash`es we can verify that we know how to "get" critical data out of the NDS.
+Since we have a human-friendly picture of the NDS (thanks to Step 1), we can make sure we get "get" the critical data back out by writing statements like `vending_machine[0][1][0][:price]`.
+In that bit of code, the `[]` help us "tunnel into" the NDS so that we have confidence when we go to extract _insights_ from the NDS.

 The good thing is that there's nothing new to learn here.
-Based on what we saw in the NDS and what you know about REPETITION and `Array` syntax, we have all we need!
+We're just going to apply what we know to a much larger data set, a complex NDS.
+In addition to the `[]` method, we'll:

+* use loops and variables to move through `Array`s and `Hash`es
+* set and update variables to hold answers

 Let's answer the question: "***What are all these snacks worth?***

 ## Building on NDS Exploring Code

-In the previous lesson we noted that code you write to explore an NDS is rarely wasted.
+In the previous lesson, we noted that code you write to explore an NDS is rarely wasted.

 ```ruby